oskar-ika-adi-nugroho/DA-HGNet/README.md

 ## Modifications / Changes from upstream (Hyperformer)

-DA-HTCN is derived from the Hyperformer codebase, but differs in several key aspects:
+DA-HGNet is derived from the Hyperformer codebase, but differs in several key aspects:

 1. **Differential attention in the spatial self-attention**
    - Replace the single attention map with a **two-branch attention** design.